garg-shubhika/Unveiling-Causality2/Data_Cleaning/README.md

 4. **Print Original and Modified DataFrames**: Display the original and modified DataFrames, showing the 'causal_text_w_pairs' and 'cleaned_text' columns.

 5. **Save to CSV**: Save the modified DataFrame to a new CSV file.

+# Cleaned Data Filtering and Text Extraction

+This script demonstrates the process of filtering a cleaned DataFrame and extracting relevant information to create a text file compatible with the original EDA code.

+## Process Overview

+The script performs the following operations:

+1. **Read CSV File**: Reads the cleaned CSV file into a pandas DataFrame.

+2. **Filter Rows**: Excludes rows where the 'num_rs' column is 0.

+3. **Specify Output Text File**: Specifies the output text file path for saving the cleaned text and 'num_rs' columns.

+4. **Write to Text File**: Writes the cleaned text and 'num_rs' columns to the specified text file.

+5. **Print Confirmation**: Displays a message indicating the successful creation of the text file.